 However, Bountiful is changing as all healthy communities do.
 Ensuring that the inevitable changes are purposeful and beneficial to all of us who live here will require a clear vision and collaboration among our citizens, land owners, developers, city staff, and elected officials.
 My background in planning coupled with my vested love of Bountiful makes me uniquely suited to lead this community of citizens and professionals towards new opportunities amidst inevitable growth.
 Together we will do the extraordinary.

 We need to begin with the end in mind.
 What do we want Bountiful to be?
 How are we going to make sure that our children can live here with their children?
+And how do we make sure that we preserve enough open space, parks, and trails for all of us to enjoy?
 We learn from other cities that without direct answers to these questions and a plan that reflects these goals, then the things we love most about our community can easily be overtaken by the wave of growth.

 A city is a lot like a growing child.
 We would love for that child to stay young forever, but our wishing will not make it so.
 Just like we wouldn’t want our child to grow up without goals and direction, we need to give our city that same attention.
 Growth and change are coming to Bountiful.
 My experience and your voice can guide this growth in a positive direction.